PrashantUnity/OracleSqlWizard/README.md

 ## Oracle MetaBackup

 Description
-*MetaBackup Oracle is a powerful and efficient app that creates a backup of your Oracle SQL file metadata.
+*Oracle MetaBackup  is a powerful and efficient app that creates a backup of your Oracle SQL file metadata.
 It ensures the safety and security of your data by storing a copy of the metadata, which can be easily